ECanerT/Snake-Game/README.md

 # Snake-Game
-My first project on Unity
+My first project on Unity.
+This time properly Uploaded.